Whoaa512/starred/README.md

 - [platelminto/chatgpt-conversation](https://github.com/platelminto/chatgpt-conversation) - Have a conversation with ChatGPT using your voice, and have it talk back.
 - [hwchase17/langchain](https://github.com/hwchase17/langchain) - ⚡ Building applications with LLMs through composability ⚡
 - [code-kern-ai/bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.
 - [openai/tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.
 - [microsoft/torchscale](https://github.com/microsoft/torchscale) - Transformers at any scale
 - [tanmoysrt/lumi](https://github.com/tanmoysrt/lumi) - Lumi is an nano framework to convert your python functions into a REST API without any extra headache.